ExpatAdminHubEuropean expat guide

 Strengths.
 Mature, deep feature set, comprehensive ALUR document templates, IRL automation, charges régularisation, signing flow that experienced landlords navigate fluently.
 4.6/5 Trustpilot average.
 The product most likely to be recommended by other French landlords because the brand recognition is real.

 Trade-offs for our audience.
 Web-first — the mobile experience is a responsive wrapped view, not a native app.
-No tenant portal — tenants interact via email links to PDFs, not a logged-in surface.
+Web tenant portal — a logged-in tenant surface on the web; no native tenant app.
 French-only UI.
 Subscription pricing — the free tier covers basic monthly admin; the paid tier (~€69/year per landlord, multi-property bundles available) unlocks the full feature set.

 Where it fits.
 Best suited to French-resident landlords with French as a daily working language, who don't need a tenant portal, and who already think in subscription terms.
 Strong default if you don't have a specific reason to choose otherwise — exactly because it's the default everyone else has chosen.